vpelss/Emogics_Tarot_Script_WP/README.md

 On activation:

 169 images will be copied from this plugin to the wordpress "uploads/Emogic-Images" folder.
-These images will be imported to the wordpress media galery.
+These images will be imported to the wordpress media gallery.
 All the files under this plugin's "/pages" folder will be imported as wordpress pages.
-The pages will be created in a quasi folder structure (parent/child) and will mirrors the plugin's "/pages" folder structure.
+The pages will be created in a quasi folder structure (parent/child) and will mirror the plugin "/pages" folder structure.
 Your main tarot page will be: Emogic Tarot or ?pagename=Emogic-Tarot You can rename this page.

+Important:

-Important: If you deactivate this plugin the tarot pages, databases, and images installed by this plugin will be deleted.
+If you deactivate this plugin tarot pages, databases, and images installed by this plugin will be deleted.
 Before disabling this script, make copies or backups if you want to save any changes you have made.

 ## Themes